atifcodesalot/hazelnut-gb-emu/README.md

-# Hazelnut gameboy emulator
+# Hazelnut :chipmunk: gameboy emulator
-This is a gameboy emulator written solo with python and pygame, only for learning and fun.
+Hazelnut is a gameboy emulator written solo with python and pygame, only for learning and fun.

 ![Gameplay showcase](showcases/showcase.gif)